Search This Blog

 Modus operandi: eBay is an online shopping and auction website that caters to both consumer-to-consumer and business-to-consumer sales. eBay’s main method of profit is via fees and commisions, mainly insertion and final value fees.

-Insertion fees are fees charged to the seller to list an item, while the final value fee is 10% of the final sale value of an item, including shipping. eBay also makes money from advertising, although this is only a small part of their net revenue.
+Insertion fees are fees charged to the seller to list an item, while the final value fee is 10% of the final sale value

 Value: Privately owned; $3.3 billion in sales (2012)